โฐ Minimum Connection Times

 ๐ข Terminal Information

 Scholes International at Galveston Airport (GLS) is a premier general aviation facility located on Galveston Island, Texas, approximately three miles southwest of the city center.
 Serving as a vital reliever airport for the Greater Houston metropolitan area, the airport provides essential access for corporate business, private aviation, and offshore industry support.
-The facility features a substantial aviation infrastructure, including two asphalt runways capable of handling a wide range of private jets and regional aircraft, reflecting its importance to the Texas Gulf Coast.
+The airport maintains a substantial aviation infrastructure, including two asphalt runways capable of handling a wide range of private jets and regional aircraft, reflecting its importance to the Texas Gulf Coast.

 The main terminal building at Scholes International offers a modern and professional environment, having undergone a major remodel in 2012.
 Inside, travelers find essential amenities including comfortable passenger lounges and pilot facilities.
 The airport is supported by professional Fixed Base Operators (FBOs) such as Island Jet Center and Galveston Aviation Services, which provide comprehensive services including fueling, aircraft maintenance, and ground handling.
 The terminal's focused and efficient design ensures a streamlined experience for business leaders and leisure travelers visiting the island.